Sten-H/functris/README.md

 intersect on Y and slide it to side if it intersects on X (wall kicks they call it).
 Older variants don't do this, they just reject rotation.
 Maybe disregard until much later, should be easy enough to modify.
+## Words
+I've been using some words in the code and comments which I think I've kind of made up myself, so this is for me when I come back to this in a month.
+* Lock piece, piece position is final and is waiting to be written to board.
+* Dirty row, a row that neither full nor empty, is has non-empty tokens in it.